aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 ???+ warning
     This should only be used for advanced use cases where you have special formats not covered by the built-in functions.

 For special binary formats that you want to decode before applying JSON Schema validation, you can bring your own [JMESPath function](https://github.com/jmespath/jmespath.py#custom-functions){target="_blank"} and any additional option via `jmespath_options` param.
+To keep Powertools built-in functions, you can subclass from `PowertoolsFunctions`.

-In order to keep the built-in functions from Powertools, you can subclass from `PowertoolsFunctions`.
-Here is an example of how to unzip compressed messages using snappy:
+Here is an example of how to decompress messages using [snappy](https://github.com/andrix/python-snappy){target="_blank"}:

 === "powertools_custom_jmespath_function.py"

-    ```python hl_lines="4 5 8 11 15 18 22 31-35 38 40 42"
+    ```python hl_lines="8 11 14-15 20 31 36 38 40"
 	--8<-- "examples/jmespath_functions/src/powertools_custom_jmespath_function.py"
     ```